ndfcampbell/homebrew-computervision/README.md

 homebrew-computervision
 =======================

-Set of home-brew taps for computer vision and graphics libraries.
+Set of homebrew taps for computer vision and graphics libraries.